 I mentioned previously about the currency market being allowed to function independently.
 What in bloody blazes did I mean by that?
 Put simply and bluntly, there are large institutional players who affect the currency market – all markets – dramatically.
 These institutions have an outsized influence on markets precisely because they have access to information and technology that the average trader does not have.
 This is anathema to true capitalism, which asserts/implies that everyone has the same access to these resources, thus having the same access to opportunity.
 However, this is not the reality on the ground, as we know.
-Insider information and high-speed machine trading of various sorts serves to keep the well-connected wealthy (Dark Pools: Rise of the Machine Traders), while effectively shutting out all but the most intrepid day traders.
+Insider information and high-speed machine trading of various sorts serves to keep the well-connected wealthy (see Wall Street Wolves Have Turned On Each Other for a scathing indictment, as well as Dark Pools: Rise of the Machine Traders), while effectively shutting out all but the most intrepid day traders.
 The wealthy and well-connected have been able to effectively game the system for centuries.
 What’s so fair and competitive about that (he asked rhetorically)?

 So, I got to thinking (which I’m known to do from time to time), what would a gemstone trading market look like?
 How would it function?
 Free to operate according to what I like to call the “physics of the market” (ie an even playing field for everyone), how would it evolve?
 What would it look like after years of price movements?
 What types of patterns would emerge?
 Would any patterns emerge?
 A lot of questions here, Sparky, let’s get some answers.